antaldaniel/dataandlyrics/content/post/2020-11-25-katarzia/index.md

 tags = ["listen-local", "Slovakia", "Prague", "Czechia", "Nitra", "recommendations"]

 summary = "Katarzia's latest album tour was postponed indefinitely because of Covid-19.
-She is not working on new music projects now, but as soon as the pandemic is over, she would like to return to the clubs to play my concerts.
-As she sings in Slovak, she knows where her place is – unless she will transition to techno music."
+She signs in Slovak, and would like to stick around – as soon as the pandemic is over, she would like to return to the clubs and play for her fans."

 projects = ["listen-local"]